Summer Camps and Clinics

 The University of Oregon Fluency Program provides several intensive summer options for children, teens, and adults who experience disfluency due to stuttering, cluttering, and/or acquired neurogenic stuttering.

-Both the YES and BFF Camps include individual, small-group, and large-group activities for campers as well as caregiver and sibling training sessions twice weekly.
+The YES Camp includes individual, small-group, and large-group activities for campers as well as caregiver and sibling training sessions twice weekly.
 The family-centered approach supports increased speech fluency for campers by coordinating family goals, strategies, and beliefs within each family's community and culture.
 Campers will learn how to produce easy, relaxed speech across meaningful social settings.
-Depending on each camper's awareness of and/or reactions to stuttering, they can also learn response strategies that can be used before, during, and after real stuttering.
-Active, multimedia home programs are established to support the camper's continued progress during the 3-week YES & BFF Camps and beyond into meaningful environments.
+Depending on each camper's awareness of and/or reactions to stuttering, they can also learn responsive strategies that can be used before, during, and after real stuttering.
+Active, multimedia home programs are established to support the camper's continued progress during the 3-week YES Camp and beyond into meaningful environments.
 In addition to fluency specialists (and speech-language pathology graduate clinicians), the camps might include counselors (to extend service opportunities for caregivers and siblings) and service animals (to expand fluency-enhancing conditions offered to campers).
 This powerful interdisciplinary approach synthesizes links between disciplines to coordinate individualized, family-centered approaches to fluency treatment.
-The YES Camp program fee is $375 and the BFF Camp is $275 (both include snack).
+The YES Camp program fee is $375 (includes snack).
 The UO offers a generous sliding scale to ensure that families are not excluded for financial reasons.
-Individual treatment options exist over the 5-week summer term (July 10-August 11, 2017) at the University of Oregon Fluency Program, including intensive individual intervention:
+Individual treatment options exist over the 6-week summer term (July 2-August 10, 2018) at the University of Oregon HEDCO Fluency Center, including intensive individual intervention:

 (a) school-age children who stutter &/or clutter;